huanyuchen0823/rutgers_hack_team19/README.md

 ### Project Repository

-The full project repository, including source code, documentation, and resources, can be accessed [here](https://github.com/username/alpha-skin).
+The full project repository, including source code, documentation, and resources, can be accessed [here](https://github.com/huanyuchen0823/rutgers_hack_team19).

 ---

 ### Demo Video

-A brief demo video showcasing *Alpha Skin*'s concept, technology stack, and healthcare impact can be accessed [here](https://link_to_demo_video.com).
+A brief demo video showcasing *Alpha Skin*'s concept, technology stack, and healthcare impact can be accessed [here](https://github.com/huanyuchen0823/rutgers_hack_team19/blob/main/pre.mp4).

+---

+### Documentation

+A brief technical documentation which shows *Alpha Skin*'s concept, technology stack, and healthcare impact can be accessed [here](https://github.com/huanyuchen0823/rutgers_hack_team19/blob/main/Final%20Project_Team19%20Rutgers%20Health%20Hack%202024.pdf).

+---

+### Documentation

+Alpha Skin includes a functional prototype that showcases our cloud and Edge AI integration, highlighting how healthcare data and motion tracking can be used to provide real-time corrective feedback.
+This prototype consists of:

+- Codebase: This repository includes the core code that powers Alpha Skin’s data processing and real-time feedback loop.
+- Demo App: A demo version of the Alpha Skin app can be accessed [here](https://app.uizard.io/p/ed93eb2c/preview), showing how the user interface and interaction flow work to support spinal health.

+Together, these components demonstrate how wearable technology, cloud processing, and user-centered correction converge into a single solution.

 ---